 No, what you are sending your emails to only those who are keen to receive your emails, you may now use the double-opt-in option.
 This is considered the most effective email marketing technique.

-Note – Try to send only scheduled emails ( Maximum of 2 weeks at an interval of min 3 days ) your subscriber will understand the cycle and welcome the emails.
+Note–Try to send only scheduled emails (Maximum of 2 weeks at an interval of mine 3 days) your subscriber will understand the cycle and welcome the emails.

-If your sender IP address is constantly being marked as SPAM, you might be giving stern signals to ISP's and result in low sender score and reputation.
+If your sender IP address is constantly being marked as SPAM, you might give stern signals to ISP’s and result in a low sender score and reputation.

-If your email fails to reach the target inbox, it bounces back.
+If your email cannot reach the target inbox, it bounces back.
 If you observe hard bounce, again and again, it is advisable to remove it from the list rather than getting bounced for an indefinite time.

-Note – A soft bounce is a temporary glitch but a hard bounce is a permanent error ( this is when the email bounces more than 8-10 times)
+Note–A soft bounce is a temporary glitch but a hard bounce is a permanent error (this is when the email bounces over 8-10 times)

 Creating engaging and focused content is a way to improve the score and deliverability ratio both.